fosterdouglas/quarter-clock/README.md

 # Quarter Clock

-This project uses an RV3028 C library that was ported to Python/MicroPython and can be found at this https://github.com/x10dit/rv3028_rtc GitHub repo.
+This project uses an adapted library for the RV3028 RTC, found at this https://github.com/x10dit/rv3028_rtc GitHub repo.

 Full description coming soon.